 We need to know the number of children you have in order to calculate your entitlement to Child Benefit and Child Tax Credit and to help us work out your bedroom entitlement for calculating help with housing costs.

 In general the rules in benefits and tax credits follow the rules in Child Benefit.
 So if you (or your partner) are already claiming Child Benefit for a child then you should include them in the calculator.
 Only one member of the family can make a claim for each child, though on occasion one parent claims Child Benefit for a child and the other claims Child Tax Credit for them.

 More information is available on the rules for Children aged between 16 and 20 and on Children born/adopted recently or expected.

 If you share custody of a child it is the person with 'main responsibility' who is normally eligible to claim Child Benefit and Child Tax Credit.

 When deciding who has main responsibility for a child, the number of days the child lives with you is important (the 'normally living with' test).
 However this is not the only factor that HM Revenue and Customs consider.
 For Child Tax Credit the 'normally living with' test can be considered on a more flexible basis than for Child Benefit.
-See HM Revenue and Customs advice on shared custody.
+See HM Revenue and Customs advice on shared responsibility.